vfhwang/issy-folio/_posts/2019-09-30-holiday-and-monthly-sunday-create-and-make-sessions.md

 - '410653976'
 - '410116308'
 youtube_ids: []
-featured_title: Create and Make Sessions
+featured_title: Online Create and Make Sessions

 ---
 I was commissioned to make the workshops I had planned to facilitate over April, May, June and July into online content due to COVID 19.
 As children would be using the materials they had at home I wanted to make it inclusive as possible by reusing recycled materials.